What is Twice Exceptional?

 Identifying Twice-Exceptionality

 One of the defining characteristics of Twice-Exceptionality is its resistance to formal diagnosis.
 There is no clear-cut definition due to the enormous variance in their unique skill set and neurological condition.
-One thing that is seen frequently is the child using their strengths to gloss over their struggles while they concurrently astound teachers with their talent and frustrate them with their inability to complete simple tasks.
-A significant gap between their physical and mental age and extreme sensitivity to their environment means that school can prove incredibly testing for twice-exceptional children.
-Performance can be inconsistent, with these children working twice as hard for seemingly half the results.
+One thing that is seen frequently is the teen using their strengths to gloss over their struggles while they concurrently astound teachers with their talent and frustrate them with their inability to complete simple tasks.
+A significant gap between their physical and mental age and extreme sensitivity to their environment means that school can prove incredibly testing for twice-exceptional teens.
+Performance can be inconsistent, with these teens working twice as hard for seemingly half the results.
 They can be misunderstood as incredibly lazy yet stunningly bright.

 The Duality of Twice Exceptionality

 As previously mentioned, perhaps the only attribute that applies overall to twice-exceptionality is its contradiction.
-These children can display a range of vocabulary unheard of for their age, incredibly forward-thinking opinions and ideas, as well as high levels of creativity and problem-solving ability.
-This can happen as they simultaneously display highly impulsive behaviors typical of children several years younger, incapable of organizing their workload to complete tasks, and failing to create social bonds with their peers.
+These teens can display a range of vocabulary unheard of for their age, incredibly forward-thinking opinions and ideas, as well as high levels of creativity and problem-solving ability.
+This can happen as they simultaneously display highly impulsive behaviors typical of teens several years younger, incapable of organizing their workload to complete tasks, and failing to create social bonds with their peers.
 The gift or specialized subject can be at times all-consuming, obsessing them to the point of being uninterested in anything else.
-Such characteristics challenge teachers and caregivers, and any child displaying such behaviors should be referred to a support team for potential diagnosis.
+Such characteristics challenge teachers and caregivers, and any teen displaying such behaviors should be referred to a support team for potential diagnosis.

 Support & Diagnosis